goharbor/website/docs/build-customize-contribute/customize-look-feel.md

 The primary look & feel of Harbor supports to be customized with several simple steps.
 All the relevant customization in configurations are saved in the `setting.json` file under `$HARBOR_DIR/src/portal/src` folder with `json` format and will be loaded when Harbor is launched.

 {{< note >}}
 There is a known issue in Harbor v2.0.0 where the `headerBgColor` setting is overridden by Harbor's default light and dark mode value.
 If you were using this setting in previous versions, it will be ignored after upgrading to v2.0.
-THis will be fixed in a future version.
+This will be fixed in a future version.
 {{< /note >}}

 ## Configure